ANDRVV/RadarRSSI/src/Python/README.md

     DBPathLoss: float = GetAutoDBPathLoss(RFDATA)
              # Return approximating DB Path Loss
              # (according to some research)
-    # or
-    DBPathLoss: float = 14
-             # Insert dB Path Loss
-    # or
-    DBPathLoss: float = 0
-             # If you don't want insert dB Path Loss,
-             # putting zero, the default path loss is
-             # 10 dB for 2.4 Ghz & 2 dB for 5 Ghz
-    # or
-    DBPathLoss: float = 0.001
-             # If you don't even want to enter the
-             # default path loss, add 0.001 dB.

     APPRX_METERS = Radiolocate(RFData, TXData, DBPathLoss)